 - For chocolate pastry cream, add melted chocolate at the end of the cooking process.

-Be aware that cooled pastry cream is not creamy.
-It’s rubbery and must be re-mixed or “relaxed”.
-I usually beat it with the paddle attachment on my electric mixer.
-Also, if you want to lighten the pastry cream (as shown in the first picture), fold in whipped cream to your relaxed pastry cream.
+If you want to lighten the pastry cream (as shown in the first picture), fold whipped cream into your relaxed pastry cream.
 This gives it a much smoother, fluffier texture.
-Good luck and get creative!
-Share your pastry cream flavors in a comment below.

 A good basic pastry cream can be used for filling pies, tarts, cakes and many other desserts.
 This recipe shows you how to make a basic pastry cream with suggestions on how to make it unique as well.